DataDog/documentation/content/tracing/search.md

 ### Columns

-To add more Trace details to the list, click the **Columns** button and select any facets you want to see:
+To add more Trace details to the list, click the **Columns** button and select any Facets you want to see:

 {{< img src="tracing/search/trace_list_with_column.png" alt="Trace list with columns" responsive="true" popup="true" style="width:80%;">}}